Kenan2000/BrightNights-Structured-Kenan-Modpack/README.md

 * Q: I have some other issues to report!
   * A: Feel free to submit your issue into the [issues tab](https://github.com/Kenan2000/Bright-Nights-Kenan-Mod-Pack/issues).

+# Links to the legendary tileset by SomeDeadGuy
+Legendary **UndeadPeople** tileset by SomeDeadGuy: https://github.com/SomeDeadGuy/UndeadPeopleTileset

-# Links to my other works
+# Links to other cool stuff
 1. My HUGE and AWESOME **BL9** mod: https://github.com/Kenan2000/BL9 (included in this modpack)
 2. Updated and even more awesome Otopack soundpack maintained by me: https://github.com/Kenan2000/Otopack-Mods-Updates

-# Links to other cool stuff
-Legendary **UndeadPeople** tileset by SomeDeadGuy: https://github.com/SomeDeadGuy/UndeadPeopleTileset

-CO.AG MusicPack Redux: https://discourse.cataclysmdda.org/t/musicpack-co-ag-musicpack-redux-11-dec-2019/18992
+3. CO.AG MusicPack Redux: https://discourse.cataclysmdda.org/t/musicpack-co-ag-musicpack-redux-11-dec-2019/18992